 - You have more than six years of service in the National Guard or Reserves

-- You’re the spouse of a service member who has died in active service or as a result of a service related injury
+- You’re the spouse of a service member who has died in active service or as a result of a service-related injury

 Pros and cons of VA loans

 - No Down Payment – By far, not having to make a down payment is the most significant benefit of VA loans.
 Even an FHA loan requires a minimum down payment of 3.5%.
-So long as you can cover the monthly mortgage payments and other expenses you can qualify for a VA loan.
+So long as you can cover the monthly mortgage payments and other expenses, you can qualify for a VA loan.
 It gets even better for disabled vets.
 In their case, the one-time funding fee of 2.15% is waved.
 However, if you can, it’s better to make a down payment as you’ll get a lower interest rate and start building equity

 - No Prepayment Penalties – It sounds crazy, but lenders typically don’t want you to pay off your mortgage too early.
-Lenders make their money from the interest on the loan, and if it’s paid off too soon, there’s no chance to do so.
+Lenders make their money from the interest on the loan, and if paid off too soon, there’s no chance to do so.
 Therefore, most mortgages will penalize the borrower if they attempt to pay off the mortgage early with VA loans that are not the case.

 - VA Funding Fee – As mentioned earlier, VA loans come with a mandatory fee for the service.
 This fee goes towards the program and helps to keep it running for future applicants.
 It also acts as a safety net to offshoot the cost should the loan go into default.
-It’s not something you’ll see with other loans so be sure to calculate this fee into the loan
+It’s not something you’ll see with other mortgage loans so be sure to calculate this fee into the loan

 VA loans are a fantastic option for those who qualify and are struggling to save for a down payment.
 But they still come with pros and cons which must be weighed carefully first.
-They’re not always the best option even if you do qualify.
+They’re not always the best option, even if you do qualify.
 If you’re undecided, reach out to a local lender that specializes in VA loans to learn more.